austinhawthorne/nile-readiness-test/README.md

 ## Usage

-### Step 1: Start RealVNC Server in a Separate Namespace
+### Step 1: Start WayVNC Server in a Separate Namespace

 Run the VNC namespace script:
 ```